 This story was contributed by doctoral students Sharanya Rao and Djordje Modrakovic

 With rising interest levels in cognitive neuroscience and neuroscience, we spoke to Dr. Dwight Kravitz to better understand all that these majors entail.
-Affiliated with the Cognitive Neuroscience Program, Dr. Kravitz is the co-director of the cognitive neuroscience major, which is housed under the Department of Psychology, and the neuroscience major, which is housed under the Department of Biology.
+Affiliated with the Cognitive Neuroscience Program, Dr. Kravitz is the co-director of the cognitive neuroscience major, which is housed under the Department of Psychological and Brain Sciences, and the neuroscience major, which is housed under the Department of Biology.